 Learn from experts presenting the most current information on the danger and effects of interpersonal violence in our society and how to empower and guide survivors to safety and healing.
 This training provides the most cutting-edge information on domestic violence as presented by experts in the field.
 Topics include crisis intervention techniques, criminal justice responses to DV, cultural competency & diversity, trauma informed care, and professional boundaries in advocacy relationships.
 Educate yourself on the dangers and effects of violence in our society.
 Learn to effectively assist, empower & guide victims to safety and discover what part YOU can play in healing and ending domestic violence!

 This training meets the State of California Domestic Violence Counselors 40-hour Training Curriculum pursuant to California Evidence Code 1037.1.

 Participants must attend all sessions to have the training certified.

-For more information, please contact Jani Sepanik, Domestic Violence Education & Prevention Coordinator at Jsepanik@crcncc.org.
+For more information or to be notified when class registration begins, please contact Jani Sepanik, Domestic Violence Education and Prevention Manager at Jsepanik@crcncc.org.